NCPlyn/ProtogenHelmet-ESP32/ProtoESP-Remote/readme.md

 ### Upload
 - Open VS Code (Install if not present on your computer, afterwards install PlatformIO extension)
 - Clone this repository and open this folder and let PIO download needed files
+- *Optional if changed HW: Edit line 1-15: times and pins*
 - Connect the MCU and in the PIO tab open either XIAO if you're using XIAO ESP32S3 or 4d_systems if using any different/dev board
 - Click on 'Upload' and after successful operation expand 'Platform' dropdown and click on 'Upload filesystem image'
 - The builtin LED should now start blinking